 Why You’ll Love One-Pan Greek Vegetables

-The mix of roasted vegetables brings out natural sweetness and a little tang from the olive oil and herbs.
+The mix of roasted vegetables brings out natural sweetness and a little tang from the olive oil and herbs, much like the earthy depth you’ll find in this Creamy Mushroom Vegan Ramen.
 It fits into real life because it’s simple, forgiving, and tastes like more effort than it takes.

 I make this most weeks when I want something warm and easy that still feels fresh at the table.